anewsevile/CodeAlpha_Web-Scraping/README.md

 ## Output

-A structured dataset (`products_data.csv`) containing product details that can be used for further analysis or visualization.
+A structured dataset (`books_data.csv`) containing product details that can be used for further analysis or visualization.